drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-01/exercise.md

 use cw721::ContractInfoResponse;
 ```

-In the above example [cw721](https://crates.io/crates/cw721) isn't publicly exported.
+In the example above [cw721](https://crates.io/crates/cw721) isn't publicly exported.
 Other developers can still import it into their projects since it's a publicly available [crate](https://doc.rust-lang.org/rust-by-example/crates.html) hosted on [crates.io](https://crates.io/).

 # Exercise
-There's been a complaint lodged against the creators of `some_token`.
-Other developers trying to use it in marketplace contracts are struggling to execute transactions.
+A complaint has been lodged against the creators of `some_token`.
+Other developers who are trying to use it in marketplace contracts are struggling to execute transactions.
 Do you know why?

 Review and adjust the imports and type aliases.
 Ensure anything custom has public visibility, and think carefully about which items _should_ be public and which _don't_ need to be.